-PyroGenesis Inc. has developed a unique Vacuum Plasma Spraying (VPS) near-net-shape forming process for the production of multilayered free-standing components.
-Initial evaluation on the feasibility of applying this process for the production of gas turbine engine components has been performed.
-The VPS near-net-shape forming process consists of: selecting an appropriate mold material; preconditioning of mold surface ; depositing metallic, ceramic, or composite layers ; and removing mold from the spray-formed structure.
-The near-net-shape components are heat treated to improve their mechanical properties.
-A suitable heat treatment cycle was developed for the VPS-applied superalloy.
-Much of the recent improvements in gas turbine engine performance has been attributed to the introduction of thermal barrier coatings (TBC) for superalloy components.
-There exist, however, some limitations in current fabrication methods for closed hot-section components: less than ideal coating quality; welding; limited choice of superalloy material; etc...
-PyroGenesis has used VPS near-net-shape forming to fabricate closed components with an yttria-stabilized-zirconia inner layer, CoNiCrA1Y bond coat, and IN-738LC outer layer.
-The results from the initial study demonstrate the feasibility of producing near-net-shape components with good coating structures, superior superalloy materials, and the absence welds.
-The mold was reusable after minor surface conditioning.
-The TBC showed uniform thickness and microstructure with a smooth surface finish.
+Many of the recent improvements in gas turbine engines have been attributed to the introduction of thermal barrier coatings (TBC) for superalloy components.
+There exists, however, some limitations in current fabrication methods for closed hot-section components: less than ideal coating quality, the need for welding, and limited choice of superalloy material.
+This paper describes a vacuum plasma near-net-shape process that overcomes these limitations.
+The process is used to fabricate closed components from yttria-stabilized-zirconia with a CoNiCrAlY bond coat and IN-738LC outer layer.
+The results from the study show that it is possible to produce near-net-shape superalloy parts with good coating properties and the absence of welds.
+The mold was reusable after minor reconditioning and the coatings were uniform in thickness and microstructure with a smooth surface finish.
 The bond coat and structural superalloy layers were very dense with no signs of oxidation at the interface.
-After heat treatment, the mechanical properties of the IN-738LC compare favourably to cast materials.
+After heat treatment, the mechanical properties of the IN-738LC compare favorably to cast materials.